 While the Kershaw Diskin Hunter may not be the most elegant of hunting knives, it is in my opinion, undeniably graceful and at the same time, functional as well.

-Designed by custom knifemaker Matt Diskin, it features an overall length of 9 1/2” with a California Clip Point blade that measures 4 5/8” inches in length made from 14C28N stainless steel (Rockwell Hardness unknown) with hollow grind and a stone washed finish.
+Designed by custom knifemaker Matt Diskin, it features an overall length of 9 1/2” with a California Clip Point blade that measures 4 5/8” inches in length made from 14C28N stainless steel (Rockwell Hardness unknown) with a hollow grind and a stone washed finish.

 Also, while I really like this knife design, I personally consider it better suited to hunting than outdoor survival mostly because the 4 5/8” blade is too short to be a truly effective dedicated survival knife.